 Judo Capital Review

-Founded in 2018, Judo Capital keeps its headquarters in Melbourne, Australia.
-At this point, they are a fintech startup in the truest sense of the word.
-They have been authorised to loan money to small businesses, but their banking license is still pending.
+Founded in 2018, Judo Bank (previously known as Judo Capital) keeps its headquarters in Melbourne, Australia.
+At this point, they are a fintech startup in the truest sense of the word – disrupting the Australian banking market like never seen before.

 |Australian Business Number (ABN):||11 615 995 581|